lmotte/metabolite-identification-with-fused-gromov-wasserstein/README.md

 - Mean FGW = 0.14209778 ± 0.0460629.
 - Top-1 = 32.6%, Top-10 = 62.7%, Top-20 = 72.5%.
-- Number of prediction = 448.
+- Number of predictions = 448.

 ## Reproducing the experiments in [[1]](#references)

-[Brogat-Motte et al., 2022](#references) (Section 6.2) experimentally assess the benefit of different ground metrics between atoms when used in the fused Gromov-Wasserstein distance between molecules ([Vayer et al., 2020](#references)).
+[Brogat-Motte et al., 2022 (Section 6.2)](#references) experimentally assess the performance of fused Gromov-Wasserstein barycenter for predicting metabolites from mass spectra.
+In particular, a comparison of the prediction performance of different ground metrics between atoms used in the fused Gromov-Wasserstein distance between molecules ([Vayer et al., 2020](#references)) is carried out.

 These experiments can be reproduced in two steps: 1) hyperparameters selection, 2) test the methods using the selected hyperparameters.
 It is possible to run directly the step 2).